Posted Friday, 26-May-2017

 The Spiel des Jahres (simply: Game of the Year) is board gaming’s largest and most prestigious award.
 Awarded by a jury of German-speaking board game critics, winning one is a huge deal for any game and can a gigantic boost in sales and popularity.

 Here are 10 things you probably didn’t know about the award:

 Hanabi.
 Ticket to Ride.
 Carcassonne.
 Catan.
 Rummikub.
 The Rubik’s Cube.
 7 Wonders, Dixit, Dominion – all are Spiel des Jahres winners, and have gone on to be considered classics in the gaming world.
 Some of them are so classic we might not even think of them as modern board games!

-The four most recent winners of this coveted award are:
+The five most recent winners of this coveted award are:

 (click the image to go to the game’s description)